claudioAglieriR/MsktHMM/README.md

 ## 4) Run tests and demo

-Activate your virtual environment and run:
+If you want to run the tests, activate your virtual environment and run:

 ```powershell
 .\run_mskt_tests.bat
 ```

-To experiment interactively, open the Jupyter notebook:
+If you want to experiment interactively, open the Jupyter notebook:

 ```bash
 jupyter notebook mskt_hmm_demo.ipynb